Top Rated in Orange County

 Two techniques for brow lift surgery are recommended and these include the direct versus endoscopic brow technique.
 In order to determine which brow lift technique is most effective, and evaluation of the forehead height and hairline position is required.
 When a patient presents with a short forehead and/or low hairline, then an endoscopic brow lift is recommended.

 When the patient presents with a long forehead and/or high hairline, then a direct brow lift procedure is recommended.
 This is because a direct brow lift will result in not only a lift of your eyebrows buts also shortening your forehead height bringing your hairline forward.
 In contrast, the endoscopic forehead lift will raise your browse while lifting your forehead and hairline back.
-In order to appreciate the details regarding these two techniques and to determine which brow lift is best for you, a consultation with Our Surgical Team is recommended.
+In order to appreciate the details regarding these two techniques and to determine which brow lift is best for you, a consultation with Dr. Paris is recommended.

 Procedure